-It is necessary for the topology builder to keep some state, for example for situations when the tool needs to decide what ACLs to remove.
+It is necessary for the topology builder to keep some state, if it does not retrieve state from the cluster (see also "topology.state.cluster.enabled"), for example for situations when the tool needs to decide what ACLs to remove.
 As well this property is important when the tool does not manage all topics in the cluster, so it is important to know it context.